ellieroy/shoe-website/README.md

-# Traversy Media - Modern Landing Page by Kevin Powell
+# Kevin Powell - Modern Landing Page

 This is a website for a pretend shoe company that I created by following [this tutorial](https://www.youtube.com/watch?v=X1dz0xRbSJc) by Kevin Powell on the Traversy Media Youtube channel.